Nicholas-Smirnov/Learn-Python/README.md

 # Learn Basic Python

 Hello everybody!
-It is Nick, and in this tutorial, you will be learning the basic aspects of python!
+It is Nick, and in this tutorial, you will be learning the basic aspects of Python!
 **Python** is the most widely used programming language, and it is used in many different ways, from creating discord bots, to creating simple video games.
-What makes python such a widely used language is the simplicity of the language, and I am here to teach you it!
+What makes Python such a widely used language is the simplicity of the language, and I am here to teach you it!

 # How This Will Work